MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDirectoryTenant.md

 ```

 ## DESCRIPTION
+*Note: Starting with TeamsPowerShell Module 4.0 this cmdlet will be deprecated.
+Users are required to use the Get-CsTenant cmdlets to view information previously present in Get-CsOnlineDirectoryTenant*

 Use the Get-CsOnlineDirectoryTenant cmdlet to retrieve tenant parameters like AnnouncementsDisabled, NameRecordingDisabled and Bridges from the Business Voice Directory.

 ## EXAMPLES